Ashlinder/inf2009_team9/README.md

 ├── **model.onnx** - AI model converted to ONNX format for lightweight deployment <br>
 ├── **model_qunatized.onnx** - Quantized ONNX model for improved efficiency <br>
 └── **inference.py** - Runs inference on new video data using the trained model <br>

+**Key features of Model** <br>
+Base Model: Utilizes MobileNetV2 for efficient and lightweight processing. <br>
+Binary Classifier: Identifies whether an activity is suspicious. <br>
+Multi-class Classifier: Categorizes suspicious activities into Theft or Violence. <br>

 **Dependencies** <br>
 Before running the scripts, ensure you have the following dependencies installed: <br>